 With an acceptance rate of 13%, admission to Johns Hopkins is very competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1570, or an ACT score of around 34.

 Not quite there?
+Try taking one of our SAT prep courses to raise your current score.
 You still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Johns Hopkins admission statistics.

 Johns Hopkins Admissions Statistics